victoratsuta/client-contact-back/readme.md

 ## Note

-You should to configure server, to setup both front and pack apps, to work with one domain
+You should to configure server, to setup both front and pack apps, to work with one domain.
+Also you should to run seeds in order to log in, and have some fake data.